conda-forge/blog/posts/2021-09-24-travis-security.rst

    all feedstock tokens and later our anaconda.org token for our staging channel.
 The anaconda.org token for the main ``conda-forge`` channel was never disclosed in this incident.
 Further, only ~70 feedstocks had their tokens exposed in this incident.
 4. We examined our artifacts and marked as broken any artifacts that were uploaded from PRs.
+We think we found everything, but we are not completely sure.
 5. We issued PRs to rebuild any broken artifacts via our bots.
 6. We put in changes to ``conda-smithy`` to help prevent inadvertent uploads of artifacts from PRs in the future.